 - This approach does not allow information to be shared with the vast majority of parents, prospective parents and broader community members who do not proactively seek to request meetings with headteachers.

-The public information meeting on January 31st demonstrated the power of collective knowledge to give alternative views to head teachers’ rationale(s) for considering an MAT over other models of collaboration.
+The public information meeting held in Kings Heath in 2017 demonstrated the power of collective knowledge to give alternative views to head teachers’ rationale(s) for considering an MAT over other models of collaboration.
 The schools were invited to attend the meeting and to provide a representative for the panel of speakers, but, regrettably, they declined to do either.
 The recent paper from Birmingham City Council is also helpful.

 We believe strongly that a well publicised and meaningful consultation process [change.org/p/open-and-meaningful-consultation-around-the-proposed-mat-in-kings-heath-and-moseley] is best way to maximise transparency and equality of information.